 PT did (and does) well, in 2015 earning recognition from FedEx as one of the top 10 small businesses in the country.
 I sat on their Entrepreneur Advisory Board and helped shape some of their small business policy.

 I went back and worked for the Navy as an instructor for a few years, then went off and worked on cargo vessels as part of an anti-piracy team.
 In between I picked up odd contracting jobs, from assessing the viability of travel for HNW clients in remote locations to working as the interviewer for a million dollar Hollywood ad campaign.

 I got into ultra running and after 3 attempts completed the Leadville 100 in 2015.
 That satisfied the urge to run long distance, and amplified a love of the mountains and views.
 On a whim, I saw a movie about paragliding and was hooked.

 In August 2020 I found Helium through a paragliding Search & Rescue effort in Nevada.
 I began my journey right as the Hotspot DIY/Alpha code program opened (long since closed) and started to build and place hotspots, including remote mountain placements.
 I started writing about the lessons learned on this blog in order to help other people step over some of the obstacles I’d had to get around.

 Sometime in spring of 2021, as the blog posts were getting picked up on Reddit, Discord, Facebook, and the rest of the web, I began getting so many calls for help with hotspot deployments that I started a consulting company to manage it, and Gristle King was born.
+By mid 2022 the Helium consulting business was more or less dead, but lots of new projects were starting in the DePIN space, and I wanted to help them avoid mistakes that Helium had made.
+I started consulting for projects, eventually starting a separate company just for that.
 That more or less bring us to today.